TQUK Exams System – Candidate Guidance

 2.2 Stationary, Materials and Other Equipment

 You must not bring any materials or items into the venue that may assist you during the exam unless permitted by the associated standard’s Assessment Plan.
 This includes writing and reading materials, notebooks and textbooks.
 Mobile phones and electronic devices except the computer you are using to undertake the exam must be switched off and stored in an inaccessible location to minimise the risk of distraction.
-Smart watches and other wearable technological devices must be switched off and removed.
 Headphones must not be worn.
 A mobile phone may be checked for emergency purposes during the exam but this must be pre-arranged with the Training Provider/Recognised Centre and specifications provided to Training Qualifications UK in writing.
-Water must be stored in a clear glass or a clear bottle with the labels removed and no other food or drink is permitted.
+No food is permitted.

 2.3 Starting the Exam